The biggest question I get asked about decluttering a home is “where do I start?”

 Read: How to Create a Family Command Center.

-Heck, even if you don’t have any children at all a family command center is too important to skip.
-Having a central hub to your home is a game changer for anyone that has a problem with things falling through the cracks.
+Even if you don’t have children, a home command center is too important to skip.
+Having a central hub in your home is a game changer for anyone that struggles with things falling through the cracks.

 - Kid’s stuffed animals.